 HP Pavilion 15z Touch

-The street price for the HP Pavilion 15z Touch is only $520 and you get an AMD Ryzen 3 CPU, 8GB RAM, AMD Vega Graphics, a full HD touch display and a 256GB SSD.
+The HP Pavilion 15z Touch has an AMD Ryzen 3 CPU, 8GB of RAM, AMD Vega GPU (Graphics Processing Unit), a full HD touch display and a 256GB SSD.
 Other brands have comparable prices on better-specced entry-level laptops, but this is the lowest configurable laptop we’ve found that meets basic video editing requirements.
 If your budget is tight and you have a less demanding workflow, this laptop is a solid choice.